rtacconi/sansapp/README.md

 ```bash
 bundle exec kitchen destroy
 ```
-The script to automate all the steps above is test.sh and it can be found in the root of this cookbook (a the same level of this file).
+The script to automate all the steps above is test.sh and it can be found in the root of this cookbook (a the same level as this file is).

 I had many issues to run three servers with Test Kitchen, the issue was a bug in Vagrant.
 Please check that you are running Vagrant 1.8.5.